Development Review and Permitting

 Building and construction permits are typically required for new development, as well as any home or commercial tenant improvement, repair, alteration, construction, or demolition project, including pool or spa installations, sandblasting, most excavation, and the erection of temporary structures such as temporary power poles.
 Permits are also required for re-roofing projects, as well as improvements or replacements to plumbing, mechanical and electrical systems.

-The City of Santa Monica’s Building & Safety Division is implementing a simplified process for soft-story seismic retrofit building permit applications.
-The new Soft-Story Seismic Retrofit supplemental application, simplifies a project’s plan check by removing the need for review by the City Planning and/or Mobility Divisions for most projects.
+The Building & Safety Division has implemented a simplified plan review process for soft-story seismic retrofit building permit applications.
+The new Soft-Story Seismic Retrofit application packet includes a set of pre-screening questions that may remove the need for plan review by the City Planning and/or Mobility Divisions for many projects.
+Simply complete the contents of the application packet and submit to the City's Electronic Plan Review system along with plans and other associated documents.

-For tenant-occupied residential properties, a simplified Soft-Story specific Means & Methods form is provided with the new application to replace the standard long form Means & Methods Plan.
-An applicant is only required to sign the Soft-Story Means & Methods form 1) acknowledging the tenant protections during construction and tenant relocation requirements mandated by the Santa Monica Municipal Code (SMMC), and 2) agreeing to abide by these, and all other applicable requirements of the SMMC.
+For tenant-occupied residential properties, a simplified Soft-Story specific Means & Methods form is also provided with the new application to replace the standard long form Means & Methods Plan.
+Soft-story retrofit applicants are only required to sign the Soft-Story Means & Methods form 1) acknowledging and understanding the tenant protections during construction and tenant relocation requirements mandated by the Santa Monica Municipal Code (SMMC), and 2) agreeing to abide by these and all other applicable requirements of the SMMC.

-The simplified Soft-Story Seismic Retrofit supplemental application and Mean’s & Method form will be available beginning February 20, 2018.
-For further information regarding the details of the application process for soft-story seismic retrofits, or other questions related to the City’s Seismic Retrofit ordinance, please visit www.smgov.net/seismic or email firstname.lastname@example.org.
+For further information regarding the details of the application process for soft-story seismic retrofits, or other questions related to the City’s Seismic Retrofit Program, please call 310-458-8355, visit www.smgov.net/seismic or email email@example.com.

 Commercial Interior Non-Structural Demolition Permits (Soft Demo)